jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Structure vs Data

-When an object has a class, the contents of that object may not be so arbitrary anymore:
+When an object has a class, the contents of that object might not be so arbitrary anymore:

 <img src="images/Classes.004.png" width="250" />

-An object may initially show *similar contents* as the class.
-An object may have a similar *structure* as its class, but may have *data* that can change freely:
+An object initially shows *similar contents* as the class.
+An object has a similar *structure* as its class, but can have *data* that may be changed freely:

 <img src="images/Classes.005.png" width="300" />

-While the *structure* of the object might be similar to the class, the *data* appears to have changed. *Values* of an object's *attributes* might change as well as *related objects*.
+While the *structure* of the object is similar to the class, the *data* appears to have changed. *Values* of an object's *attributes* can change as well as *related objects*.

 ## Prototypes